4Players/odin-unity-demo/README.md

 ```c#
 room.UpdatePosition(position.x, position.y);
 ```
 As ODIN is not aware of the scale your game is operating at, it initially uses a Unit Circle as the cutoff radius.
-If we use the [previously mentioned `Max Distance`](#playback-settings---distance-and-radio-effects) to calculate `scale` as
+If we use the [previously mentioned](#playback-settings---distance-and-radio-effects) `Max Distance` to calculate `scale` as
 ```c#
 float scale = 1.0f / MaxVoiceDistance;
 ```
-, we can automatically disable streams that wouldn't be transmitted by the `Audio Source` due to distance anyway.
+we can automatically disable streams that wouldn't be transmitted by the `Audio Source` due to distance anyway.

 __Note:__ The position scale should be set to the same value for all Peers in the ODIN room.
 The scale value also has to be set individually for each room that will utilize ODIN's optimization feature.